-40. Do hospitals still have to submit cost reports?
+39. Do hospitals still have to submit cost reports?

 Yes.
-Cost reports are used in calculating supplemental payments.
+Cost reports are used in calculating the cost-to-charge ratios used to make in DRG outlier payments and in calculating supplemental payments.
 The Division also uses cost reports as a data source in the annual review of the DRG base price.

-41. Are payments subject to adjustment after cost reports have been submitted?
+40. Are payments subject to adjustment after cost reports have been submitted?